kevinjonathan-dev/kevinjonathan-dev/README.md

 ### Rabbi Interactive
 While running my own business, I am also working fulltime as a Javascript Engineer in an Israeli/Ukrainian company called [Rabbi Interactive](https://rabbi.agency/).
 As it's name suggests, we create cool interactive software here, specializing in apps that provides an interface for humans to interact with.

-This job gave me really interesting insights about the psychology and science of human-software interaction, which I learned and applied in my career.
+This job gave me interesting insights about the psychology and science of human-software interaction, which I learned and applied in my career.

+# Background
+I got my Bachelor's Degree in Computer Science from [Gadjah Mada University](https://www.ugm.ac.id/en), the best university in Indonesia according to [4ICU](https://www.ugm.ac.id/en/news/20787-4icu-2021-ugm-best-university-in-indonesia).

 # How I Got into Tech